El Chocón Dam: Reservoir

+Hydroelectric plant

 The El Chocón power plant is equipped with six vertical-axis Francis turbines, each with a nominal capacity of 210 megawatts (MW).
 This results in a total installed capacity of 1,200 MW, although some sources raise the figure to 1,260 MW, depending on the technical criteria used.

 The turbines rotate at a speed of 88 revolutions per minute (rpm), transforming hydraulic energy into mechanical energy, which is then converted into electricity.
 Thanks to this equipment, the plant records an average annual generation of between 2,700 and 3,350 gigawatt-hours (GWh), representing a significant contribution to the national grid.

 The accuracy of these figures confirms the robustness of the information available on the operation of the hydroelectric complex.

-4. Uses of the Reservoir
+Uses of the Reservoir

 Beyond its energy role, the El Chocón reservoir performs multiple functions that benefit both the region and the country.
 These include: